Efficient Symbolic Execution of Software under Fault Attacks: Our Method

-With the highlighted lines, Algorithm~\ref{alg:baseline} shows our method, which adds two new techniques for identifying and then avoiding redundant executions.
-Specifically, Lines 15 and 22 compute the information needed for identifying future redundant executions, based on the current execution, while Lines 3-4 use the information to avoid the redundant executions.
+If we include the highlighted lines in Algorithm~\ref{alg:baseline}, then Algorithm~\ref{alg:baseline} describes our new symbolic execution algorithm, which leverages two important techniques for mitigating the path explosion problem.
+Specifically, Lines~15 and~22 compute the information needed for identifying redundant executions based on the current execution path $\pi$, while Lines~3--4 utilize this information to avoid the redundant executions.